AurelienNioche/ActiveTeachingServer/README.md

     pg_ctl -D /usr/local/var/postgres start

-##### GNU/Linux
+#### PostgreSQL (GNU/Linux)

+(Skip this if you are on MacOS)

 Check the ArchWiki (https://wiki.archlinux.org/index.php/PostgreSQL).
 In short:

-Install the "postgresql" package.
+Install the postgresql package.
 It will also create a system user called postgres.

 *Make sure you run commands starting with "$" as your normal/super user and those starting by "[postgres]" as postgres (use "sudo -iu postgres" and "exit" to swap between the two)*